-These Guidelines are formulated to provide the Customer with a reliable interconnection while providing Xcel Energy with the flexibility and authority necessary to preserve reliability.
+These Guidelines are formulated to provide the Interconnection Party with a reliable interconnection and provide Xcel Energy with the flexibility and authority necessary to preserve reliability.
 All of the elements necessary for Xcel Energy to achieve this flexibility will normally be under the control of Xcel Energy.
-All of the elements necessary for the Customer to control, operate, and maintain its facilities will generally be under the control of the Customer.
-The objective is a clear line or point of demarcation between the Xcel Energy and the Customer's equipment, maintenance, and operating responsibilities.
+All of the elements necessary for the Interconnection Party to control, operate, and maintain its interconnection facility will be under the control of the Interconnection Party.
+The objective is a clear line or point of demarcation between the Xcel Energy and the Interconnection Party's equipment, maintenance, and operating responsibilities.